SpektraSystems/IoT-Central-AIW/instructions/README.md

 ## Lab context

-In this workshop, you will learn how to deploy IoT Central Application Templates to rapdily build enterprise-grade IoT applications on a secure, reliable, and scalable infrastructure that optimize supply chains, improve experiences for customers, and track inventory more efficiently.
+In this workshop, you will learn how to deploy IoT Central Application Templates to rapidly build enterprise-grade IoT applications on a secure, reliable, and scalable infrastructure that optimize supply chains, improve experiences for customers, and track inventory more efficiently.
 You will see how Azure IoT Central enables the easy monitoring and management of a fleet of remote devices for logistics operations.

 ## Exercise 1 - Getting Started with Azure IoT Central